The 10 Best Outdoor Grills for Aspiring and Expert Grill Masters Alike

-We tapped LongHorn Steakhouse Executive Chef Michael Senich for his expert grill recommendations, just in time for outdoor dining season.
-Whether you’re looking for gas or charcoal, heavy-duty or budget-friendly, chef Senich has you covered.
-Read on for his top four picks.
+Summer is *finally* here, which means one major thing: It’s grilling season, baby.
+We tapped our cookout-loving staff and LongHorn Steakhouse Executive Chef Michael Senich for their recommendations, just in time for outdoor dining.
+Whether you’re looking for gas or charcoal, heavy-duty or budget-friendly, here are the best outdoor grills to use summer after summer.

 “Gas grills provide great temperature control and heat up quickly when you need to use it.
 At LongHorn Steakhouse, we use two types of gas grills to cook our signature, fresh steaks: a charbroil grill and a flattop grill,” says chef Senich.
 “The open flame charbroiler is similar to a grill that you would have in your backyard, while the flattop grill is best for searing fresh, boneless steaks, fresh chicken and fish.”